Windows Admin Center

 Applies to: Windows Admin Center, Windows Admin Center Preview

 Windows Admin Center is a locally deployed, browser-based app for managing Windows servers, clusters, hyper-converged infrastructure, as well as Windows 10 PCs.
-It comes at no additional cost beyond Windows and is ready to use in production.
+It is a free product and is ready to use in production.

 To find out what's new, see Release history.